Why SeqFlow?

 So, starting from here, I try to build something new, keeping in mind the following key concepts:

 With this in mind, I started to write the SeqFlow framework.
-The following are some decisions I will take to resolve my dilemma, considering the previous ones.

 Render component